 What a patent agent does is provide patenting services.
 They help inventors (or applicants) seek patent protection for their inventions.
 There are two stages of patent services involved in seeking patent protection for your invention.
 The first stage is filing for patent pending status.
 The second stage is patent prosecution.
 Patent prosecution is all the follow up correspondence with the patent office.
 Contact Carson Patents for help.

 Patentability is a combination of two evaluations.
 The first is a determination of whether an idea or invention meets the criteria to be patentable.
 In other words, is the invention patent eligible subject matter?
 The second evaluation, is a three part determination.
-Firstly, whether it exists in the prior art, conflicts with another invention or idea.
+Firstly, whether it exists in the prior art.
+Secondly, whether it conflicts with another invention or idea.
 And, thirdly, whether it would be obvious to try for a person having ordinary skill in the art.
 Contact Carson Patents for a prior art search and patentability evaluation for your idea or invention.

 Patent Claims define the scope of patent protection.
 The claims define the subject matter of patent protection sought.
 The language of the claims determines what is patented.
 Claims must be properly written and supported by the specification.
 Editing and submitting new claims is common.
-See our patent prosecution services.
-Carson Patents includes claim writing in our patent application writing patent service.
+Carson Patents includes claim writing in our patent application writing patenting service.
 Also, we offer amendment and claim revision services.
 Contact us to start the steps to patent.

 New Matter is content not found in either the written description or drawings, involving a departure from or an addition to the original disclosure.
 It cannot be added to the application even if supported by a supplemental oath or declaration, and can be shown or claimed only in a separate application.
 Contact Carson Patents for help.